Karrthik-Arya/wncc-website.github.io/_pages/event/learners_space.md

 Under this initiative, WnCC started three well-curated courses on the topics - Python, Machine Learning and Web Development.

 <br><br>
-    These are structured courses with weekly content and assignments for anyone to get started in any of the three fields and get a well rounded experience.
+    These were structured courses with weekly content and assignments for anyone to get started in any of the three fields and get a well rounded experience.
     </p>
 </div>
 {% endif %}